Can Foam Rolling Release Toxins? | 321 STRONG Answers

 The idea gained traction in wellness circles that connected physical tension with toxin buildup.
 The logic sounds plausible: rolling feels intense, muscles are sore afterward, so something must be "released."
 In reality, your liver and kidneys handle the removal of actual toxins from your bloodstream.
 No foam rolling session touches that process.
 What changes after rolling is local blood flow, tissue hydration, and fascial tension.
 These are real benefits that have nothing to do with detoxification.

 The confusion also comes from conflating soreness with toxicity.
 Delayed onset muscle soreness is caused by microscopic muscle fiber damage and the inflammatory repair response, not by toxin accumulation.
-Foam rolling addresses the circulation and tension side of recovery, not a detox pathway that does not exist in this context.
+Foam rolling addresses the circulation and tension side of recovery, not a detox pathway that doesn't exist in this context.

 ## What Foam Rolling Actually Clears